sanath-narasimhan/academic-static/content/post/Naive_Bayes_classifier.md

                       .
                       . }
 </pre>
-2.Create the **dictionary** to store the prior probablities of each class by
+2. Create the **dictionary** to store the prior probablities of each class by
 <p>
   P(class) = Number of reviews within the class / Total number of training set.
 </p>